certeu/morio/docs/docs/guides/idps/readme.md

 **Purpose**

-- The `ldap` provider is intended for organisations that have pre-existing user identities available in an LDAP server, or a system compatible with LDAP, such as Microsoft Active Directory.
+- The `ldap` provider is intended for organizations that have pre-existing user identities available in an LDAP server, or a system compatible with LDAP, such as Microsoft Active Directory.
 - The `ldap` provider is most suitable for environments where users already have an account on a different system that they also want to use to access Morio.

 **Restrictions**